oxc/playservices-scala/README.md

   original Api, but accepting the `GoogleApiClient` implicitly (which is automatically available if you use the `PlayServices` trait on your Activity).

+  Some APIs also return types that themselves provide API-like methods that take a `GoogleApiClient`.
+For those classes, implicitly available API wrappers in form of a value class are available (if I missed one, let me know!).

 *NOTE*: For simple APIs, where there is only one object of each type, both are mapped onto a single object (for example the AppInvite API).
 With some versatile APIs on the other hand, each method provider has its own required API.
 They are still grouped into a parent object for consistency (for